ARSControl/admittance_controller/README.md

 ### Optimized compiler

-If you want to speed your code running performances, you can add the following lines to the CMakeLists.txt of this package:
+If you want to speed your code running performances, you can add the following lines to the "CMakeLists".txt of this package:

     set(CMAKE_C_FLAGS "${CMAKE_C_FLAGS} -O3")
     set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -O3")